AvePoint/cloud-api/docs/elements/user-management/user_public_api/get-information-of-users.md

-# Retrieve Information of Multiple Users
+# Retrieve Information of Users

 Use this API to retrieve information of multiple users in a customer's tenant.